ehForwarderBot/efb-telegram-master/readme_translations/it_IT.rst

      * @ references not referring to you.

 * The Telegram bot can only
-     * send you any file up to 50 MiB,
+     * send you any file up to 50 MB,

-     * receive file from you up to 20 MiB.
+     * receive file from you up to 20 MB.

 Experimental flags